Digital

 You won’t find many computers with a digital out (SPDIF).

-Sometimes the headphone out doubles as a digital out (Toslink)
+Sometimes the headphone out doubles as an optical out (Toslink)

-Apple, Toshiba, Asus and in general multi media models offers this type of output.
+Apple, Toshiba, Asus and multimedia models of various brands offers this type of output.

-If your PC doesn't have SPDIF this might a matter of not having a receptacle.
+If the PC doesn't have SPDIF this might a matter of not having a receptacle.

 Often there is SPDIF out on the motherboard.